By: Dr. Jaycie Loewen Last Updated: January 23, 2023

 Jamie’s message for other severe TBI survivors is this: “Don’t just settle — heal!”

 Want to know if you’re eligible to receive the treatment Jamie went through?
-Sign up for a free consultation with the Cognitive FX team.
+Schedule a consultation with the Cognitive FX team.

 Aimee experienced a severe traumatic brain injury due to a car accident in 2001.
 She struggled with difficult TBI symptoms for nearly seventeen years before receiving treatment.